Facet Joint Injection

 One or more facet joints in your back or neck can become inflamed (swollen and irritated).
 This may cause pain.
-During a facet joint injection, medication is injected into the inflamed joints.
+During a facet joint injection, medicine is injected into the inflamed joints.
 This treatment may help reduce inflammation and relieve pain.
-Pain relief may last for weeks to months.
+Pain relief may last for weeks to months or longer.
 If the pain returns, you may need a repeat injection.

 To get ready for your treatment, do the following:

-At least a week before treatment, tell your doctor what medications you take (including aspirin).
+At least a week before treatment, tell your healthcare provider what medicines you take.
+This includes aspirin.
 Ask whether you should stop taking any of them before treatment.